Funding during the pandemic

 NHSE&I required community pharmacies in England to open between 2pm and 5pm on the two Easter Bank Holidays, Good Friday (10th April 2020) and Easter Monday (13th April 2020).
 PSNC and NHSE&I agreed that contractors would be funded for these openings at a rate of £250 per hour.

-Contractors were required to submit their claim for the £250 per hour payment using the Manage Your Service (MYS) portal between the 17th April and 5th May 2020, with payment due on the 1st June.
-This payment will not appear on the FP34 Schedule of Payment but NHS Business Services Authority (NHSBSA) will provide confirmation of payment via individual contractor letters.
+Contractors were required to submit their claim for the £250 per hour payment using the MYS portal between the 17th April and 5th May 2020, with payment due on 1st June.
+This payment will not appear on the FP34 Schedule of Payment but NHSBSA will provide confirmation of payment via individual contractor letters.

 Death in service benefits for frontline healthcare workers